springernature/frontend-toolkits/toolkits/nature/packages/nature-hero/README.md

 ## Installation

-To use the hero component, enter the following command in your Terminal:
+To use the Hero component, enter the following command in your Terminal:

 ```
 npm install @springernature/nature-hero